thorinaboenke/django-react-note-app-backend/README.md

 These algorithms can be problematic in and of themselves; and depending on the training datasets might create false positives or replicate racial and gender bias.

 ### Moderation 🕵️
-Have moderators to review content posted on the app (spot checks, and when flagged as per point 2 and 3) and take action if necessary (removing content, banning users etc.).
+Have moderators to review content posted on the app (spot checks, and when flagged as per point 2 and 3) and take action if necessary (prevent publishing, remove content, ban users etc.).

 ### Trigger Warnings  ⚠️
 For discussing sensitive and potentially triggering topics (for example self-harm), encourage users to add trigger warnings to their posts and/or to use 'spoilers' formatting.